whoisusmanali/Hand_Sign_Detector_YOLOv8/README.md

 ![confusion_matrix (2)](https://user-images.githubusercontent.com/104086680/230760779-264b4e2a-8a3e-43c1-ac96-32e888fe2794.png)

+Batch one:

 5. Testing:<br>
     The testing of the model is completly done on PyCharms with Using different libraries and run on completely by using my own webcam.
 And try to detect the objects.
+### Screenshots of labels and Confidence Level: